Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Whereas it's just amusing or inelegant in some types of writing, in scientific wirting it's a disaster.
   + The reader may think you are referrring to different instrument, model, group, variable, etc.

++ Acronyms / Initialisms
+  + It is OK to repeat words.
+Resist the temptation to abbreviate words simply because they recur frequently.
+  > Recall miR instead of microRNA
+  + Use only standard acryonyms / initialisms.
+Do not make them up.
+  > RNA
+  + If your must use acronyms, define them separately in the abstract, each table / figure, and the text.
+For long papaer, redefine occasionally (as readers do not typically read start to finish).

 + Reference
   Henry W. Fowler on [Elegant Variation](http://www.bartleby.com/116/302.html)